Bran Van 3000: 1996–1999: Glee

 Bran Van 3000 finally released their first single, "Drinking in L.A.", in February 1997 in Canada.
 It peaked at number 35 on Canada's RPM Top Singles chart on July 28.
 In April of that year, the band released their first album, Glee.
 The record went gold and at the Juno Awards of 1998, won a Juno Award for Best Alternative Album.
 BV3 was nominated for Best New Group and "Drinking in L.A." was nominated for Single of the Year.
 Glee contained 17 tracks, with "Forest" in French and featuring Leloup.
 "Afrodiziak", produced by E.P.
-Bergen. sold 100,000 copies in Germany and appeared in the movie XChange.
+Bergen sold 100,000 copies in Germany and appeared in the movie XChange.
 The song "Everywhere" was featured on the soundtrack to the film Practical Magic and "Drinking in L.A." was featured in the soundtrack to Playing by Heart.
 "Ceci n'est pas une chanson" (later "Une chanson") contains the main melody of "Perfect", a song from The The.

 In March 1998, Glee was released internationally, albeit with some changes: "Ceci n'est pas une chanson" became an instrumental simply called "Une chanson"; the French song, "Forest", was reworked with several English verses.
 The international version has 19 tracks.
-Previously unreleased songs were "Rainshine", "Carry On" and "Old School".
+Previously unreleased songs were "Rainshine", "Carry On", and "Old School".

 After signing with Capitol Records, Bran Van 3000 began a massive touring schedule.
 It started across Canada, then zigzagged across the United States.
 The played the H.O.R.D.E. festival, Endfest; in Europe, they opened for Massive Attack, Björk and Pulp and, back in Quebec, for Moby.

-In July 1998, "Drinking in L.A." reached number 36 in the UK Singles Chart, becoming their first transatlantic hit.
-In August 1999 the single was re-released after the song was featured in a popular TV commercial for Rolling Rock and peaked at number 3 in the UK.
+In May 1998, "Drinking in L.A." reached number 34 in the UK Singles Chart, becoming their first transatlantic hit.
+In August 1999, the single was re-released after the song was featured in a popular TV commercial for Rolling Rock and peaked at number 3 in the UK.

-2000–2001: Discosis
+2000–2002: Discosis

 In the summer of 2001, Bran Van 3000 released the album Discosis.
 The song "Astounded" featured the final recorded performance from soul legend Curtis Mayfield and became the most successful Canadian single by the collective, reaching number 3 on the Canadian Singles Chart.
 Other collaborators on the album were Senegalese singer Youssou N'Dour and reggae artist Eek-a-Mouse.
 The song "Go Shopping" was featured on the soundtrack to the Mexican film Y Tu Mamá También.
+A remix of the song "The Answer" was done by the Latch Brothers and was featured in the 2002 video game, Jet Set Radio Future.